Mediacom99/suckless-build/README.md

 Routine to customization:
     1. make a backup copy of config.def.h into backup folder
-    2. do your customization and patching on config.def.h
+    2. do your customization and patching on config.def.h 2.1 use patch -p1 < path/to/patch.diff to patch
     3. cp config.def.h config.h
     4. sudo make clean install
     5. if you want to go back, just do cp backup/config.def.lastbackup.h config.h and recompile